rvsrvs/jasdev.github.io/_posts/2015-08-22-remote-work-and-loneliness.markdown

 ## Missing out on Offline Communication Channels

 In both of my remote experiences, the companies were onsite by default.
 This leads to challenges regarding offline communication (in-person chats, impromptu meetings, etc.) that must be overcome.
 In handling these challenges, the goal should be to default to online communication and reach a level where there is no advantage to being in the office.
 Not only does this help remote employees, it helps those onsite by making all communication searchable and documented in a manner accessible to all employees.
 One specific difficulty I wanted to highlight is accidentally not being called into meetings.
 To solve this, my previous team added Google Hangout links to all calendar invites, which worked really well.
 Additionally, I made sure to be vocal if I wasn't called into a meeting before it started.
 Don't be shy.
-You wouldn't be rude by doing so and it will help make calling in remote employees more habitual for those in the office.
+You won't be rude by doing so and it will help make calling in remote employees more habitual for those in the office.

 ## Cabin Fever and Burnout

-Mental health is critical, especially when working remotely, and I wish it was discussed more frequently.
+Mental health is critical, especially when working remotely, and I wish it was discussed more openly.
 To help stay in check, I have used meditation, mood logging, and hour tracking.

 - Meditation